Mike-YANG-11/dlmi_final/README.md

   - The main training script.
 Run `python train.py` to train the model.
   - The directory paths should be modified in the `construct_datasets()` function.
   - Hyperparameters can be modified in the `main()` function.
+  - Pseudo label training is only activated if the mask threshold is set to non `null` value in `config.json`.
+- `pseudo_label.py`
+  - Evaluate the predicted masks of unlabeled dataset.
+  - If the confidence of the mask is high enough, then `mask_XXXX_pl.png` is saved and recorded to `pl.csv` in the `pseudo_label` folder.
 - `logs/`
   - Contains the logs for the training process.
 - `video_unetr_checkpoints/`